Piyush11204/Piyush11204/README.md

 <h1 align="center">⚡Piyush Krishnadutt Yadav⚡</h1>

 <br>📚 Third-Year IT Student at VCET 🏫
-<br>🚀 Passionate about Web Development, MERN Stack, and Python
+<br>🚀 Passionate about Web Development, MERN Stack, and Next.js
 💻 Turning caffeine into code, one project at a time ☕💡
 <br>🔗 Building **`Tripvana`** and **`PageParadice`**
 🎯 Seeking to contribute to open-source projects and collaborate with developers  <br>